 Android apps work with money handlers like banks, credit card companies, and online services like PayPal to make it easier for people to buy and sell goods and services online.

 Overall Android apps are moving ahead in the technology curve for consumers and business who develop the apps.
-While iOS is doing good things too, Android is working with giants of the industry and emerging technologies to change the way we use our phones.
+You can update your app to iOS as it is also doing good things , Android is working with giants of the industry and emerging technologies to change the way we use our phones.